CivicTechWR/WRvotes/docs/about.md

 <a href="mailto:{{ site.contact_email }}">{{ site.contact_email }}</a>
  and we will get you connected to our Slack.

+Waterloo Region Votes and CivictechWR are **not** official government websites.
+For official municipal government information visit <a href="https://wrvotes.com" target="_blank">https://wrvotes.com</a> .

 ## Are you a third party advertiser?